nickstiffler/RiboSeq-Tools/README.md

 # RiboSeq-Tools

 Set of scripts for routine data analysis of plant transcriptomic Illumina sequences.
 Although originally written to handle Ribo-seq data, can be used for RNA-seq and Rip-seq.

+*Note: Genome indexes and annotations are required for this project to be fully functional, but are not included in this repository.
+Please contact the developer if you have any questions about how to retrieve and setup these files.*

 # Dependencies